apache/incubator-weex/doc/source/guide/tools/toolkit.md

 If you meet some errors when installing like “permission error”, please go [weex-toolkit issues](https://github.com/weexteam/weex-toolkit/issues) to find some solution or have a discuss with us.

-### initialize weex project
+### initialize Weex project
 ```bash
 $ weex init awesome-project
 ```
 After command running, you can find `awesome-project` directory and there are some weex templates in it.
-There are some useful npm scripts you will use in the future：
+There are some useful npm scripts you will use in the future:

 - `build`: build the source code and generate the JS bundle
 - `dev`: run webpack watch configuration